WeAreWizards/blog/content/articles/flow-and-typescript-1.md

 Flow type inference is great and the opt-in aspect makes it easy to add it to a codebase.

-However, there are several points that makes it less nice to use:
+However, there are several issues that makes it less nice to use:

 - Flow seems to have little traction and a tiny community
     - The evidence is lots of reasonably obvious bugs without activity for months.